tapis-project/documentation/source/technical/apps.rst

   A specific user set at application creation.
 Default is ``${apiUserId}``, the user making the request to create the application.
 Enabled flag
   Indicates if application is currently considered active and available for use.
-Default is true.
+Default is *true*.
 Containerized flag
   Indicates if application has been fully containerized.

 .. note::
-  NOTE: Currently only containerized applications are supported
+  Currently only containerized applications are supported

 Versioned Attributes
 ~~~~~~~~~~~~~~~~~~~~